AProVE: Modular Termination Analysis of Memory-Manipulating C Programs: Introduction

 \section{Introduction}

 \aprove{} \cite{AProVE-JAR} is a tool for termination and complexity analysis of many programming languages including \sfC{}.
 Its approach for termination analysis of \sfC{} programs focuses in particular on the connection between memory addresses and their contents.
 To avoid handling all intricacies of \sfC, we use the \tool{Clang} compiler \cite{Clang} to transform programs into the platform-independent intermediate representation of the \LLVM{} Compilation Framework \cite{LLVM}.
 As we presented in~\cite{LLVM-JAR}, in the first step, our technique constructs a \emph{symbolic execution graph} (SEG) which over-approximates all possible program runs and models memory addresses and contents explicitly.
 As a prerequisite for termination, \aprove{} shows the absence of undefined behavior during the construction of the SEG.
 In this way, our approach also proves memory safety of the program.
 Afterwards, the strongly connected components (SCCs) of the graph are transformed into integer transition systems (ITSs) whose termination implies termination of the original \sfC{} program.
-We use standard techniques to analyze termination of the ITSs, which are implemented in a back-end that \aprove{} also uses for termination analysis of other programming languages.
-Here, the satisfiability checkers \tool{Z3} \cite{Z3}, \tool{Yices} \cite{Yices}, and \tool{MiniSAT} \cite{MiniSAT} are applied to solve the search problems that arise during the termination proof.
+To analyze termination of the ITSs, we apply standard techniques which are implemented in a back-end that \tool{AProVE} also uses for termination analysis of other programming languages.
+Here, the satisfiability checkers \tool{Z3} \cite{Z3}, \tool{Yices} \cite{Yices}, and \tool{MiniSAT} \cite{MiniSAT} are applied to solve the search problems that arise during the termination proofs.
+Moreover, we also use the tool \tool{KoAT} \cite{TOPLAS16,KoAT-IJCAR22} in the back-end, which can analyze both termination and complexity of ITSs, see \cite{TACAS25}.